Welcome to UF Research Computing! This page is intended to help new clients get started on HiPerGator.

 - nano - Nano has a good bit of on-screen help to make it easier to use.

-You can also use your favorite file editor on your local machine, and then transfer the files to the cluster afterwards.
+You can also use your favorite file editor on your local machine, and then transfer the files to the cluster afterward.
 A caveat to this is that files created on Windows machines usually contain unprintable characters, which may be misinterpreted by Linux command interpreters (shells).
 If this happens, there is a utility called

 dos2unix that you can use to convert the text file from DOS/Windows formatting to Linux formatting.